J&J says veteran Duato to replace Gorsky as chief executive - Up News Info

 Johnson & Johnson said on Thursday its Vice Chairman of Executive Committee Joaquin Duato will become chief executive officer from Jan.
 3, replacing Alex Gorsky who has been at the helm for nine years.

-During Gorsky’s tenure, he oversaw significant breakthroughs in the company’s vaccine programs, including the development of the first single-shot COVID-19 vaccine.
+During Gorsky’s tenure, he oversaw massive growth in J&J’s cancer business, established it as a major player in the rare disease market, and led its development of the first single shot COVID-19 vaccine.

+But he was also at the helm during some of the biggest crises in the company’s history, including allegations its Baby Powder contained cancer-causing asbestos and litigation claiming it contributed to the U.S. opioid epidemic.

 J&J said its market capitalization grew from nearly $180 billion to more than $470 billion under Gorsky and its share price increased over 170%.